Barclays: 2020 to present

+Offices of Tesco Bank in Edinburgh, which Barclays took over in 2024.

 In February 2024, the bank announced the acquisition of Tesco Bank's credit cards, loans and savings operations, with Tesco retaining its insurance, ATMs, travel money and gift card operations.
 The transfer was effective from 1 November 2024.

 In June 2024, coordinated protests by pro-Palestinian and climate activist groups vandalised Barclays branches across several UK cities, including London, Manchester, Bristol, Preston, Glasgow, Brighton, Exeter, Sheffield, Northampton, Birmingham, and Solihull.
 Around 20 branches were targeted, with red paint sprayed on buildings and glass windows smashed.

 In July 2024, Barclays announced selling its German consumer finance business to Austrian bank BAWAG Group AG, following the sale of its performing Italian mortgage portfolio in April, as part of the British lender's aims to simplify its business and exit European retail banking outside of the UK.

+According to a 2024 report by War on Want, Barclays has significantly increased its financial support to arms companies supplying weapons and military technology to Israel, raising its involvement by 55% since 2021.
+The bank holds over £2 billion in shares and provides £6.1 billion in loans and underwriting to nine such companies.
+Additionally, the report cited research from December 2023 that found that Barclays is Europe's sixth-largest creditor of firms operating in illegal Israeli settlements in the occupied West Bank.
+Barclays has denied investing its own money in weapons companies, stating that it only invests its clients' money and has affirmed its continued commitment to the State of Israel.